kadahlin/AnimatedNavBar/README.md

 **Create a menu xml resource**

 Under src/main/res/xml create a new xml resource file to hold your nav bar menu.
-A max of 6 items are supported
+3-5 items are recommended as per Material guidelines, with a minimum of 2 and a maximum of 6 supported.

 - nav_bar_menu.xml
 ```xml